LAQMSS-trial/mkdocs/docs/index.md

 * Primer in Many-Body Theory
 * Numerical Approach to the Many-Body Problem
 * Extensions to DFT: DMFT, Gutzwiller
-* Background of Modern Experimental
-* Spectroscopies: ARPES, STM, RIXS, Neutron Scattering
+* Background of Modern Experimental Spectroscopies: ARPES, STM, RIXS, Neutron Scattering
 * Introduction to Theoretical Spectroscopy
+* Introduction to Materials Informatics

 ## How to Apply: www.placeholderweb.com/apply